Philippicus: Reign

-Reign
+Philippicus managed to implement in his brief reign only two emergency policies, to revert to Monothelitism and to enforce that doctrine to all Armenian populations living on imperial soil.
+Inadvertently, the latter led to mass departure of Armenians back to their homeland.
+Yet, this policy with the subsequent demographic increase in Armenia the emperor thought that would win him back the Monophysite Armenians and his Caucasian diplomacy sought to approach the Armenian princes by capitalising on his own provenience, as a further factor that would have made an alliance with the Byzantine empire a positive development.
+Be that as it may, this policy strand is no different from the agenda that Heraclius introduced late in his reign, regardless if it was successful or not.

 Among the first acts of Philippicus were the deposition of Cyrus (the orthodox patriarch of Constantinople) in favour of John VI (a member of his own sect), and the summoning of a conciliabulum of Eastern bishops, which abolished the canons of the Sixth Ecumenical Council.
 In response, the Roman Church refused to recognize the new emperor and his patriarch.
 Meanwhile, the Bulgarian ruler Tervel plundered up to the walls of Constantinople in 712.
 When Philippicus transferred an army from the Opsikion theme to police the Balkans, the Umayyad Caliphate under Al-Walid I made inroads across the weakened defenses of Asia Minor.

 In late May 713 the Opsikion troops rebelled in Thrace.
 Several of their officers penetrated the city and blinded Philippicus on June 3, 713 while he was in the hippodrome.
 He was succeeded for a short while by his principal secretary, Artemius, who was raised to the purple as Emperor Anastasius II.
 He died in the same year.